Convert Kiloelectron-volt to Kilowatt-second (keV to Kilowatt-second)

-Kiloelectron-volt (keV) and Kilowatt-second (kWs) are both units of energy.
+Kiloelectron-volt (keV) and Kilowatt-second (Kilowatt-second) are both units of energy.
 With the conversion form below, you can effortlessly and accurately convert kiloelectron-volt to kilowatt-second.
-This free online calculator tool makes it simple and easy to perform the conversion from keV to kWs.
+This free online calculator tool makes it simple and easy to perform the conversion from keV unit to the Kilowatt-second unit.

 Kiloelectron-volt to Kilowatt-second conversion